CYBERNAZ/phishing-ransomware-lab/README.md

-# Phishing & Ransomware Attack Simulation Lab
+# Phishing to ransomware attack simulation(purple team lab)

 ## Overview
 This project simulates a real-world phishing attack leading to a ransomware infection in a controlled lab environment.
 The objective was to understand attacker techniques, detect malicious activity, and perform incident response.